Coding Quests

 died.emit()

 The player just announces what happened.
-The health bar, audio manager, camera, and game manager each independently connect to those signals and react on their own terms.
+The health bar, the audio, the camera, and the game manager each connect on their own and react on their own terms.

 Built-in Signals

-Every Godot node comes with built-in signals.
+Every Godot node ships with signals.
 You'll use these constantly:

 GDScript